containerd/nri/plugins/device-injector/README.md

 Devices are annotated using the `devices.nri.io` annotation key prefix.
 The key `devices.nri.io/container.$CONTAINER_NAME` annotates devices to be injected into `$CONTAINER_NAME`.
-The keys `devices.nri.io` and `devices.nri.io/pod` annotate devices to inject into all containers.
+The keys `devices.nri.io` and `devices.nri.io/pod` annotate devices to be injected into all containers.

 The annotation syntax for device injection is